A true story of how three mates lost almost a million dollars of their own money in a tech startup, and what they learned along the way…

 In fact, it was often 1/100th of 1%!

-It was crazy and it meant that our modelling was out by a factor 100X.
+It was crazy and it meant that our modeling was out by a factor 100X.

 The combination of these things made the business non-viable.